 He will deceive you with his polite manner and charm.
-Ras Edu as he is known on social media is a Kenyan living in Frankfurt with his girlfriend Jackie Wild.
-Edwin, a Rasta enthusiast came to Germany as an Au pair, previously divorced and has two kids with Jackie.
+Wayne*, a Rasta enthusiast living in Frankfurt with his girlfriend Jackie Wild came to Germany as an Au pair, previously divorced and has two kids with Jackie.

-A week ago, Edwin clobbered his girlfriend bruising her left eye and leaving her with multiple scars that got her admitted in hospital.
+A week ago, Jackie and a friend claim Wayne clobbered Jackie bruising her left eye and leaving her with multiple scars that got her admitted in hospital.